ngehlenborg/2017/README.md

-# vds-website
+# BioVis 2016 Websites

-The 2015 version of the VDS website.
+The 2016 version of the VDS website.

-It uses [Jekyll](http://jekyllrb.com/) as CMS.
+It uses [Jekyll](http://jekyllrb.com/) as CMS... forked from 2015 version of the VDS website

-This is compiled by Caleydo Jenkins and pushed to the [VDS main website repo](https://github.com/VCG/vds-website).
+This is compiled by Caleydo Jenkins and pushed to the [Biovis 2016 main website repo](https://github.com/biovis/biovis_2016).